tdmrhn/dLightbox.js/README.md

 Extremely lightweight yet powerful and touch-friendly, jQuery-free Lightbox. dLightbox.js is custom coded from scratch, ensuring efficient performance and compatibility with modern web development practices.

-dLightbox.js is fully responsive, supporting touch, mousewheel, keyboard, and mouse drag interactions, build-in thumbnails, as well as slide counters and figcaption. dLightbox.js ensures optimal viewing experiences across all devices.
+dLightbox.js is fully responsive, supporting touch, mousewheel, keyboard, double click zoom and mouse drag interactions, build-in thumbnails, as well as slide counters and figcaption. dLightbox.js ensures optimal viewing experiences across all devices.

 Extremely lightweight at only 2.5kb gzipped for both dLightbox.js and dLightbox.css